OpenSignLabs/OpenSign/docs/docs/help/Templates/create-template.md

     - Setting icon: By clicking on the option, you can set the color and font.
     - Add Signer/Change Signer: Clicking the first icon on the Name widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
     - Copy : Clicking on this you can duplicate the name widget.
- - **Job title**: The Job title widget allows signers to add their Job title or any other text, functioning like a text field during the signing process
+ - **Job title**: The Job title widget allows signers to add their Job title or any other text, functioning like a text field during the signing process.
 After placing the job title widget, you will see the options on the widget such as:
     - Setting icon: By clicking on the option, you can set the color and font.
     - Add Signer/Change Signer: Clicking the first icon on the Job title widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.
     - Copy : Clicking on this you can duplicate the job title widget.

- - **Company**: The company widget allows signers to add their company or any other text, functioning like a text field during the signing process
+ - **Company**: The company widget allows signers to add their company or any other text, functioning like a text field during the signing process.
 After placing the company widget, you will see the options on the widget such as:
      - Setting icon: By clicking on the option, you can set the color and font.
      - Add Signer/Change Signer: Clicking the first icon on the Company widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.